 - gastrointestinal conditions

-Many elderly individuals are also on medications that can disrupt sleep.
-Medications commonly associated with sleep problems include:
+Many older adults are on medications that can disrupt sleep.
+These include:

-- diuretics: often taken for high blood pressure or glaucoma
+- diuretics for high blood pressure or glaucoma

-- anticholinergics: bronchodilator drug often prescribed for those with chronic obstructive pulmonary disease (COPD)
+- anticholinergics for those with chronic obstructive pulmonary disease (COPD)

-- H2 blockers (Zantac, Tagamet): often used to treat gastroesophageal reflux disease (GERD) or peptic ulcers
+- H2 blockers (Zantac, Tagamet) for gastroesophageal reflux disease (GERD) or peptic ulcers

 Caffeine, alcohol, and smoking may also contribute to sleep problems.

 To make a diagnosis, your doctor will ask about your symptoms and conduct a physical examination.
 This is to look for any underlying conditions.
 Your doctor may also ask you to complete a sleep diary for one to two weeks to learn more about your sleeping patterns.

 If your doctor suspects a primary sleep disorder, they will send you for a polysomnogram, or a sleep study.